-Since Australia’s birth in 1901, twenty-nine politicians have run the national show.
-Whether their term was eight days or eighteen years, each Prime Minister has a story worth sharing.
+Since 1901, thirty different leaders have run the national show.
+Whether their term was eight days or eighteen years, each prime minister has a story worth sharing.

 Edmund Barton united the bickering states in a federation.
-The unlucky Jimmy Scullin took office days before Wall Street crashed into the Great Depression, while John Curtin faced the ultimate challenge of wartime leadership.
-John Gorton, Gough Whitlam and Paul Keating each shook up their parties’ policies so vigorously that none lasted much longer than a single term in office.
-Julia Gillard overthrew Kevin Rudd and Kevin Rudd overthrew Julia Gillard, thus paving the way for Tony Abbott – until he was overthrown by Malcolm Turnbull.
-Will we see a full term served for the first time in many years?
-Or is Australia’s thirtieth Prime Minister just around the corner?
+The unlucky Jimmy Scullin took office days before Wall Street crashed into the Great Depression.
+John Curtin faced the ultimate challenge of wartime leadership.
+John Gorton, Gough Whitlam and Paul Keating each shook up their parties’ policies so vigorously that none lasted much longer than a single term.
+Harold Holt spent three decades in parliament, only to disappear while swimming off the coast of Victoria two years into his first term.
+John Howard's ‘triple bypass’ is the stuff of legend.
+Julia Gillard overthrew Kevin Rudd and Kevin Rudd overthrew Julia Gillard, thus paving the way for Tony Abbott, who was ousted by Malcolm Turnbull – until he too was toppled, this time by Scott Morrison.
+But is Australia’s thirty-first prime minister just around the corner?

 With characteristic wit and expert knowledge, Mungo MacCallum brings the nation’s leaders to life in this fully up-to-date new edition of a classic book.